 - over 100 young people will gain an employment based maritime qualification

-- 50 per cent of all Hull school’s involved in CPD for teachers
+- enable 50 per cent of all Hull school’s involved in CPD for teachers

-- deliver in-class learning programmes for 100+ Hull primary schools
+- deliver learning opportunities for 2,000 primary school children

 - enable every secondary school in Hull to have opportunities for outreach learning